 Moles on right arm may predict melanoma risk

-The results of a recently published study may make it easier for doctors to quickly assess a patient’s risk of melanoma.
-According to the study, which was conducted by a team of researchers from King’s College London, people with 12 or more moles on their right arm may have a greater risk of skin cancer compared to other people.
+The results of a study by researchers at King's College London may make it easier for doctors to quickly assess a person's risk of melanoma.
+According to the study, those with 11 or more moles on their right arm may have a greater risk of skin cancer compared to other people.

-Whilst not disregarding other important melanoma risk factors, this is a quick way for GPs to assess a patient’s risk of melanoma by simply counting the number of moles on their patient’s right arm.
+Whilst not disregarding other important melanoma risk factors, this is a quick way for doctors to assess a patient’s risk of melanoma by counting the number of moles on their right arm.

 While entire arms were examined for the purpose of the study, the researchers found that it was the area above the right elbow that proved to be a particularly strong indicator of the number of moles on the body.

 The study helped the researchers to conclude that there exists a strong correlation between mole counts on the right arm with total body mole counts.
 The rationale is that, because 11 or more moles on the right arm is an indicator of 100 or more on the body, this in itself is associated with an increased risk for melanoma.